kubewarden/docs/src/quick-start.md

 The `ClusterAdmissionPolicy` resource is the core of the Kubewarden stack.
 This resource defines how the policies are evaluated.

 Enforcing policies is the most common operation which a Kubernetes administrator will perform.
-You can declare as many policies as you want, and each policy will target a specific Kubernetes resource (i.e. ` pods`) and list the type of operation that can be applied for the targeted resource (i.e. `CREATE` or `UPDATE`).
+You can declare as many policies as you want, and each policy will target a specific Kubernetes resource (i.e. ` pods`) and list the type of operation that will be applied for the targeted resource.
+The operations available are `CREATE`, `UPDATE`, `DELETE` and `CONNECT`.

 Default `ClusterAdmissionPolicy` configuration: